Project / Historic

 Protecting a castle under attack

-Castle Drogo is one of the last castles built in England and designed by Sir Edwin Lutyens – one of Britain’s great architects.
-It was built between 1911 and 1931 for Julius Drewe, founder of Home and Colonial Stores.
+Castle Drogo is one of the last castles built in England and designed by Sir Edwin Lutyens – one of Britain’s greatest architects.
+It was built between 1911 and 1931 from local granite for Julius Drewe, founder of Home and Colonial Stores, and is now a Grade I listed building.

-The National Trust engaged Mann Williams to help make Castle Drogo watertight for the first time in its history, tackling its roof, windows and pointing.
+The National Trust engaged us to help make Castle Drogo watertight for the first time in its history, tackling its roof, windows and pointing.

 Project Lead